 - 1 Day (10 hrs – course material supplied prior to course as some self study is required)

 - Classes at V&A, Waterfront.
 Cape Town, South Africa.

-- RYA VHF licence upon successful completion of exam (exam fee payable to the RYA: £60.00)
+- RYA VHF license upon successful completion of exam (exam fee payable to the RYA: £60.00)

-*this locence is not for local waters and ICASA exam is necessary for those wishing to have an acceptable radio licenses for use in South Africa.
+*this license is not for local waters and ICASA exam is necessary for those wishing to have acceptable radio licenses for use in South Africa.